digital-asset/daml-katacoda/fundamental-concepts/contract-keys/4_using_contract_keys.md

 ![exercise_by_key](assets/exercise_by_key.png)

 We can also check this by fetching the contract with `fetchByKey` in Daml.
-For illustrative purpose we will use `queryContractKey` to show how this done in Daml Script.
+For illustrative purpose we will use `queryContractKey` to show how this is done in Daml Script.
 Before appending the code please delete the `return()` statement.

 <pre class="file" data-filename="daml/User.daml" data-target="append">